John Mcdonald provides an overview of the side effects of Anavar (Oxandrolone) in athletes.

 Oxandrolone (better known as Anavar) is an anabolic steroid taken by some athletes, looking to get an edge on their competition.
 Anavar today is a banned substance (in the US and many other countries) and is illegal to possess without a prescription from your doctor.
 Thus the only way to legally take Anavar is to have a medical reason (such as an infection or a muscle-wasting disease).

 However, this does not stop athletes from taking and reaping the benefits of Anavar.
-It is well-known for significantly increasing strength, lean mass, whilst reducing body fat in users.
-One of the most unique characteristics of oxandrolone is its ability to increase muscle mass without gaining water or fat.
+It is well-known for significantly increasing strength, lean mass while reducing body fat in users.
+One of the unique characteristics of oxandrolone is its ability to increase muscle mass without gaining water or fat.
 This is contrary to many other bulking compounds which can leave you feeling puffy or bloated (not ideal for an athlete).

 Females can also take the drug knowing they will not experience excessively masculine features, due to the steroid's low virilization activity.
 Women can also expect to build more muscle compared to men on Anavar.

 It is clear why sportsmen and women are tempted to use Anavar, in conjunction with other Anabolic steroids.
-In this article, we are going to discuss the dangers that oxandrolone can pose to an athletes health.
+In this article, we are going to discuss the dangers that oxandrolone can pose to athletes' health.

 Anavar Side Effects

-Anavar will spike testosterone levels in users, research has shown that it will suppress test levels significantly post-cycle.
-Scientist, William Llewellyn concluded in his book Anabolics, that Anavar can shut down T levels by 25-60% depending on the dose.
-80mg was the culprit for the biggest decline in testosterone, whilst modest doses (20-40mg) saw decreases of 25-30%.
+Anavar will spike testosterone levels in users.
+Research has shown that it will suppress test levels significantly post-cycle.
+Scientist, William Llewellyn concluded in his book Anabolics, that Anavar could shut down T levels by 25-60% depending on the dose.
+80mg was the culprit for the most significant decline in testosterone, while modest doses (20-40mg) saw decreases of 25-30%.

 LDL Cholesterol Levels

 An Anavar cycle will spike an athlete's LDL cholesterol levels.
-This is the bad kind of cholesterol that can clog arteries and increase the chance of arteriosclerosis.
-This, in turn, will increase blood pressure and increase the chance of heart disease.
+This is the wrong kind of cholesterol that can clog arteries and increase the chance of arteriosclerosis.
+This, in turn, will increase blood pressure and increase the likelihood of heart disease.

 Research published in Anabolics shows that a daily dose of 20mg has little effect on liver enzymes.
 However, a moderate dose of 40mg spiked liver enzymes by 30-50%.
 Users taking 80mg of Anavar a day saw a 50-100% increase.

-It is important for athletes to look after their liver, as a main supply of glycogen is stored in the organ.
+Athletes need to look after their liver, as the main supply of glycogen is stored in the organ.
 When training intensely, blood sugar levels can become low, making such glycogen stores very beneficial to performance.

 Virilization in Women

-As previously mentioned, virilization symptoms in women occur less, due to Anavar being mildly androgenic in nature.
+As previously mentioned, virilization symptoms in women occur less, due to Anavar being mildly androgenic.
 However, virilization/masculine features are still possible in females taking Anavar, especially if high doses are taken.